lists

 Note

-Your results may vary based on your version of Python
+Your results can be different because of your version of Python

 self.maxDiff = None